FasterPay/docs/README.md

 # Prerequisite

 Before Starting the project please make sure you had created a Faster Pay account and submitted all required documents with details.
-If not done yet please [click here](https://my.passport.io/account/).After setting up the account please take a note of below details :
+If not submitted yet please [click here](https://my.passport.io/account/).After setting up the account please take a note of below details :

 ● Your API Keys(Publick Key, Private Key)[ Direct URL to reach the page]

-● You have hosted a success page and you have the URL where Customer will get redirected after success transaction.
+● If you are not using Ecommerce plugin then you have hosted a success page and you have the URL where Customer will get redirected after success transaction.

 # Integration